- Fire Safety

 If it can be demonstrated that the only hazard associated with the entrance into a confined space is the potential for a hazardous atmosphere and that potential can be removed by artificial ventilation, the permit-required confined space can be downgraded to simply a confined space.
 Air sampling data must be collected to confirm that that hazard has been adequately removed.
 In such cases, entry into the confined space can be done with less extensive safety precautions, namely training, artificial ventilation, and pre-entry air monitoring.

-For assistance in determining whether or not any confined spaces exist in your workplace, or to obtain a permit-required confined space checklist, please contact the Safety and Environmental Health Office at 777-3341 or visit www.safety.und.edu
+For assistance in determining whether or not any confined spaces exist in your workplace, or to obtain a permit-required confined space checklist, please contact the Office of Safety at 701-777-3341 or visit www.safety.und.edu

 Fall Protection - OSHA fall protection requirements vary between general industry and construction standards.
 OSHA general industry standards require fall protection at four feet, while construction standards require protection at six feet.